70ziko/fungi-classifier-app/README.md

 ### Local vs API mode
 The `MODEL_TYPE` envvar controls the way inference in the application works:
-- For 'local' the weights in `/app/models/weights/best_f1.pth` will be used, which can be changed in the code.
+- For 'local' the weights in `/app/models/weights/exp1/best_f1.pth` will be used, which can be changed in the code.
 - For 'api' a valid Hugging Face API key is needed and a model_id with handler.py defined

 ### Environment Variables
+- `SECRET_KEY`: Signing Session key (also other, like CSRF protection when implemented)
 - `FLASK_APP`: Application entry point
 - `FLASK_ENV`: Development/Production mode
 - `MODEL_TYPE`: Local/API inference mode